openfheorg/openfhe-python/README.md

 cd build
 cmake ..  # Alternatively, cmake .. -DOpenFHE_DIR=/path/to/installed/openfhe
 make
+make install  # You may have to run sudo make install
 ```

 At this point the `.so` file has been built.
 Your exact installation process will depend on your virtual environment.